Step 1: Filing an Immigrant Petition

 This is the first of two steps in obtaining an immigrant visa.
 The second step is the actual application for the visa, which is described in the next page.

 How to file an I-130 petition:

-Petitioners residing overseas who wish to file a Form I-130, Petition for Alien Relative, may do so as follows:
+Petitioners residing overseas who wish to file a Form I-130, Petition for a Non-Citizen Relative, may do so as follows:

 If the petitioner resides in a country such as Japan where USCIS does not have a public counter presence, the Form I-130 must be filed with the USCIS Dallas Lockbox Facility.
 Please visit USCIS website for detail.

 If the petitioner resides in a country in which USCIS has a public counter presence, the Form I-130 may be filed directly with the USCIS field office or through the Dallas Lockbox.

 For more information, please visit USCIS News or USCIS website.